 (a) A knowing violation of this chapter is subject to a civil penalty of not less than $5,000 and not more than $85,000 per violation.

 (b) A violation that is not a knowing violation may be subject to a civil penalty of not more than $1,000 per violation.

+(c) A contractor who contracts directly with or uses a subcontractor who is not registered under this chapter may be held jointly liable for the subcontractor’s failure to register regardless of whether or not the violation falls under subsection (a) or (b) of this section.

+SYNOPSIS

+The purpose of this bill is to amend the Delaware Contractor Registration Act to clarify an ambiguity and make it clear that all contractors must only utilize registered subcontractors on all projects and that failure to do so may constitute a knowing or unknowing violation of the Delaware Contractor Registration Act depending on the factual circumstances of the specific violation.